Psalm 40, 2025

 I also participate in 2 to 3 different Bible studies every week so I’m meditating on his word on my own in the morning and several times ‘day and night’ with other people during the week.

 God has given me a life-long goal of memorizing scripture.
-It’s taken me over 6 years because I have a really terrible memory, but God and I partnered up and he has written 2 entire chapters of the book of James on my heart.
+It took me over 6 years because I have a really terrible memory, but God and I partnered up and he has written 2 entire chapters of the book of James on my heart.
 He uses these words constantly to guide me and let me know he is right beside me.

 No wonder I have lost that ’empty’ feeling I used to have!
 I’m blessed as I watch God grow his fruit in my life.
 I plan to be reading the entire Bible each year for the rest of my time here on earth so I can end this journey well.